Keyboard shortcuts

 on_node_error(n, "error message")

-after_node_run and on_node_error are mutually exclusive — exactly one fires per node execution.
+after_node_run and on_node_error are mutually exclusive — exactly one fires per successful or failed node execution.
+Neither fires when a hook aborts the pipeline from before_node_run.

 Example: counting nodes